 Although it doesn't have the bomb-proof air of pro Nikons like the Nikon D4s, the Nikon D7100, like the D7200, feels very nicely put together and has a solid build.
 Its weatherproof seals also mean that it can be used in a wide range of conditions and you don't need to head home if the heavens open.
 It survived a fair amount of spray and drizzle during our testing period.

 Softly textured coatings on the front and rear grips provide decent purchase so that the camera feels comfortable in your hand, even when carried for long periods between shots.

-While lock buttons are useful for preventing dials from being knocked out of position they can make using those controls a little more fiddly.
+While the lock buttons are useful for preventing dials from being knocked out of position they can make using those controls a little more fiddly.
 Initially this seems to be the case with the Nikon D7100's mode dial, but it doesn't take long to get used to pressing down the central button while rotating the dial to the correct mode.

 It's a similar story with the drive mode dial, but if you press the lock down with your left thumb you'll find your forefinger has enough purchase on the dial's ridged front surface to rotate it easily.

-Another change in comparison with the Nikon D7000 (but like the Nikon D600) is that the Live View switch is near the bottom of the back of the camera and there are two settings; one for stills and the other for video Live View mode.
+The Live View switch is near the bottom of the back of the camera and there are two settings; one for stills and the other for video Live View mode.
 Pressing the Lv button at the centre of the switch activates the Live View feed.